jgbeatty/CS201Project/README.md

 * The goal of the game is two place four of the players pieces in a row wether it be vertical, horizontal, or diagonal <br />
 * This game was coded on Atom and tested on Ubuntu <br />
 * The game was coded for a class project for the University of Alabama <br />
-* To play this game type the command "make", and the exicutable isi "./main"
+* To play this game type the command "make", and the exicutable is "./main"

 ## Feature
 * This game uses ASCII character based interface